openvinotoolkit/nncf/nncf/experimental/torch/sparsify_activations/ActivationSparsity.md

 #### Interface Details

 - `model`: The model to be sparsified.
 Currently only Torch backend is supported.
-- `dataset`: A dataset to calibrate the pruning thresholds. **TODO** NNCF Dataset
+- `dataset`: An `nncf.Dataset` instance used to calibrate the pruning thresholds.
-- `target_sparsity_by_scope`: A dictionary defines the target activation sparsity level for specified layers.
+- `target_sparsity_by_scope`: A dictionary that defines the target activation sparsity level for specified layers.
 For each item, the key is an instance of `TargetScope` class representing the layers to match in the model's NNCF graph; the corresponding value is a float number in the range [0, 1] representing the target sparsity level. `TargetScope` supports absolute and REGEX-based name matching.

   - Example: